 Update: The site exists but has been sold several times.

-ez2Find offers a lot in their service.
+ez2Find offers a lot in its service.
 Like Clusty, it provides clustering although the groupings are much different.
-In our testing, we found the clusters to be more representative of what we were searching.
-This may be a result of their logic and the databases they search.
-This service includes Google and Yahoo! but adds a 1000 more databases that are not selectable from the top bar, but appear in the Invisible Web section.
+In our testing, we found the clusters to be more representative of what we were searching for.
+This may be a result of their logic and the databases they search for.
+This service includes Google and Yahoo! but adds a 1000 more databases that are not selectable from the top bar but appear in the Invisible Web section.